-Newspapers and magazines are available as well as a Careers Section and the School Archives.
+Magazines are available as well as a Careers Section and the school archives.
 There are six computers and twenty tablets available to use with full access to the Internet.